prt95/VehicleRental/README.md

 You can run the jar file created by the mvn package command like so

-`java -jar target/VehicleRental-1.0-SNAPSHOT.jar`
+`java -jar target/VehicleRental-1.0-SNAPSHOT-jar-with-dependencies.jar`

 ## Running the application with file input

 You can provide commands to application using file as below

-`java -jar target/VehicleRental-1.0-SNAPSHOT.jar` input.txt
+`java -jar target/VehicleRental-1.0-SNAPSHOT-jar-with-dependencies.jar  input.txt`

 ## Running tests